Squiggle/azure-split-auth-poc/README.md

 - forward all calls to our aspnet web site
 - authenticate requests to all routes EXCEPT those explicitly identified, e.g. `/open`

+We use the config option `--skip-auth-regex` to skip authentication on specific endpoints.

 ## Azure hosting